azaworld/azaworld/README.md

-# Arifuzzaman Antor - Software Automation Engineer
+# Arifuzzaman Antor -Sr. Software QA Automation Engineer

 ## About Me

-I am Arifuzzaman Antor, a dedicated Software Automation Engineer with vast industry experience.
+I am Arifuzzaman Antor, a dedicated Sr. Software QA Automation Engineer with vast industry experience.
 I specialize in creating robust and efficient automation solutions for software testing and deployment processes.
 I am passionate about optimizing workflows and staying up-to-date with the latest technologies and tools in the field.

 ## Skills